David White (musician): The Juvenaires/Danny & the Juniors

 White was now attending Temple University on a full gymnastics scholarship, but when Dick Clark started playing "At the Hop", he left college, never to return, instead going over to Danny Rapp's house every weekday to watch American Bandstand.
 "At the Hop" went to number one on the Billboard Chart, a position it would hold for seven weeks, breaking a record for vocal group chart position.
 It was also number one on the R&B chart for five weeks, and stayed in the top forty for eighteen weeks.
 "At the Hop" is featured in quite a few films, most notably, American Graffiti and Woodstock (performed by Sha Na Na).
 Singular Records could not handle the distribution of such a hot record, so Singer sold the master to ABC Paramount Records.
 Danny and the Juniors' follow-up record was White's composition "Rock and Roll Is Here to Stay", which went to number nineteen on the Billboard Chart and has become a rock and roll anthem.
 It is featured in the films Grease (performed by Sha Na Na) and Christine, among others.

-White had several other chart records while with the group, including "Dottie" (#39 in Billboard), "Twistin' USA" (#27 in Billboard), "Pony Express" (#60 in Billboard), "Twistin' All Night Long" (#68 in Billboard), "Back to the Hop" (#80 in Billboard), "Doin' the Continental Walk" (#93 in Billboard), and "Oo-La-La-Limbo" (#99 in Billboard).
-White said in a later interview: "Back then, you would give a DJ a bottle of booze, and he’d play your record.
+White had several other chart records while with the group, including "Dottie" (No. 39 in Billboard), "Twistin' USA" (No. 27 in Billboard), "Pony Express" (No. 60 in Billboard), "Twistin' All Night Long" (No. 68 in Billboard), "Back to the Hop" (No. 80 in Billboard), "Doin' the Continental Walk" (No. 93 in Billboard), and "Oo-La-La-Limbo" (No. 99 in Billboard).
+White said in a later interview: "Back then, you would give a DJ a bottle of booze, and he'd play your record.
 You could just walk into a recording studio.
 We were making three or four records a week..."

 White appeared with Danny and the Juniors in the 1958 film Let's Rock and while touring with them he appeared at The New York Paramount with Alan Freed and The Apollo in Harlem with "Jocko" Henderson.
 Some other appearances with the group include Patti Page's The Big Record, Merv Griffin's Saturday Night Prom, The Pat Boone Chevy Showroom, and Dick Clark's Saturday Night Beechnut Show.

 White left the group in 1959, but continued to appear and record with them occasionally until the early 1970s.